Colon Cancer Screening: What Are the Options?Mar 11, 2016

 Tests that mainly find cancer:

-- Fecal occult blood test (FOBT) and fecal immunochemical test (FIT) are used to find tiny amounts of blood in the stool that could be a sign of cancer or large polyps.
+- Guaiac-based fecal occult blood test (gFOBT) and fecal immunochemical test (FIT) are used to find tiny amounts of blood in the stool that could be a sign of cancer or large polyps.
 People take these tests at home with a kit they receive from their doctor’s office, along with instructions.
 A positive result will need to be followed up with a colonoscopy.
 However, many times the cause is a non-cancerous condition, such as ulcers or hemorrhoids.
 Stool tests like these need to be done every year.

 Talk to your doctor about screening